 LA currently tracks the rate of survivors who exit emergency shelter and transitional housing programs into safe housing via our secure online database, Apricot.
-If awarded, we will begin requesting permission of all program recipients to contact them 6 mos and 12 mos after services with us in order to track the percentage of those who remain in their housing placements.
-The following numbers reflect the types of safe housing placements (or lack thereof) secured by 195 clients who completed exit Interviews in the last fiscal year: 5 Own, 65 Rent, 3 SS Transitional program, 4 Crisis Center/DV Shelter (transferred-outcome unknown),16 Motel/Hotel, 24 No home/ Homeless Shelter, 2 Residential, 33 "Other", 58 unknown.
+We do not currently track the rate of housing retention beyond program exit.
+If awarded, we will begin requesting written permission of all housing program recipients to contact them six months and twelve months after completing services with us in order to track the percentage of those who remain in their housing placements.